AnnaFace/DISC_Face/README.md

-# Identity Preservation and Facial Structure Consistency in Text-Guided Face Editing via Diffusion Models
+# Diffusion Model for Identity Preservation and Facial Structure Consistency in Text-Guided Face Editing

 ## Code is coming soon!